 The Bukonzo Joint Cooperative Union, whose women-centered value chain development framework has proven successful in Western Uganda and beyond for more than a decade, is being awarded the SCAA’s Sustainability Award for 2015.

-The award announcement supports the prediction from regular Daily Coffee News contributor could be “the year of gender equity in specialty coffee production.”
+The award announcement supports the prediction that this could be “the year of gender equity in specialty coffee production.”
 More importantly, the recognition could help the cooperative’s well-established operational framework — known as the Gender Action Learning System (GALS) — gain further traction and perhaps inspire similar models in other remote producing communities.

 Bukonzo Joint dates back to 1999, where community-organized groups in the villages around Kyarumba in Western Uganda formally created the cooperative union.
 The cooperative began integrating the GALS framework in 2004 based on the idea that “gender inequality and the lack of full participation by women in decision-making and financial planning for family coffee businesses are key contributors to poverty and a decrease in productivity in rural coffee farming communities.”